 For publishers, broadcasters, content creatives, privacy advocates and information technologists, it’s an opportunity to help solve one of the most important public-policy and trust issues in online commerce — how to help consumers protect their privacy and identity.

-The two-day multistakeholder convening requires an invitation but a one-day workshop on Sept.
-26 entitled: “User Data and Privacy — Building market power for trustworthy publishers” — is open registration.
-It’s an information-sharing session on how how web-browser software is evolving to give users more control over their data and privacy.
+The two-day multistakeholder convening required registration.
+A preceding one-day workshop on Sept.
+26 entitled: “User Data and Privacy — Building market power for trustworthy publishers” was an information-sharing session on how how web-browser software is evolving to give users more control over their data and privacy.

 Poll after poll over the last two decades demonstrate that consumers take their privacy seriously and are concerned about how their personal information is collected and used online.
 Seventy percent of consumers are uncomfortable with online tracking of their web activities and 77% are uncomfortable with companies’ selling personal data for advertising purposes.
 Every year Congress considers national legislation on consumer privacy.